devtron-labs/devtron/docs/user-guide/global-configurations/authorization/sso/microsoft.md

 ![Enabling Permission Auto-assignment](https://devtron-public-asset.s3.us-east-2.amazonaws.com/images/global-configurations/sso-login-service/secret/auto-grant.jpg)

-In other words, if you have created groups within your active directory representing different roles or access levels, you can use the same group name to create a permission group in Devtron.
-When users belonging to a specific group on your active directory log in to Devtron for the first time, they will automatically get the pre-decided permissions granted to them.
-This also means that you cannot change or add separate [permissions for a user](../user-access.md) mapped to a permission group.
+If you've defined groups in your Active Directory, you can create corresponding permission groups in Devtron with the same names.
+When members of those Active Directory groups first log in to Devtron, they'll automatically inherit the permissions from their Devtron permission group.
+This means you can't manually adjust or add [individual permissions for users](../user-access.md) mapped to a permission group.

 {% hint style="warning" %}
-SSO login will fail if there's any mismatch between the name of permission group created in Devtron with the group present in your active directory (or if the group is absent altogether).
+SSO login requires exact matching between Devtron permission group names and AD groups.
+Any discrepancies or missing groups will prevent successful login.

-Once you save the configuration with this feature enabled, existing user permissions will be cleared and the future permissions will be managed through [Permission Groups](../permission-groups.md) linked to Azure Active Directory (Microsoft Entra ID) groups.
+Once you save the configuration with this feature enabled, existing user permissions will be cleared and the future permissions will be managed through [permission groups](../permission-groups.md) linked to Azure Active Directory (Microsoft Entra ID) groups.
 {% endhint %}

 {% hint style="info" %}
-Fetching and updating of permissions occurs during login.
-Therefore, if you have some permissions at AD that aren't reflecting in Devtron, you may have to sign out and sign in to Devtron again.
+If your AD permissions aren't reflecting in Devtron, a quick sign-out and sign-in can resolve the issue.
 {% endhint %}